 4. Look around before buying.

 Before you make any big purchases consider asking friends or family members if they have the item and aren’t using it before you buy a new one.
-Next, you can even check consignment shops or use local selling apps to see if anyone is selling a used one.
-Every penny counts when you are trying to live frugally.

 5. Eat out less.